GregFinzer/BedBrigadeNational/Documentation/RegressionPlan.md

     - [ ] The Volunteer will appear in the Manage Volunteer page.
     - [ ] The Volunteer will appear in the Sign Up Page for the event.
     - [ ] The user will receive a confirmation email in production within 5 minutes.
 In development or local there will be evidence in the log that an email would have been sent.
-    - [ ] The Location Admin for the location will receive an email within 5 minutes.
+    - [ ] Version 2, The Location Admin for the location will receive an email within 5 minutes.
 In development or local there will be evidence in the log that an email would have been sent.
     - [ ] There will be a Sign Up Reminder SMS message that is queued in the database.

 ### Contact Us